greghorne/CoordinateInfo-API/README.md

 	-   PostgreSQL 9.4 with PostGIS 2.1.4
 	    Executing on a Raspberry Pi 2 Model B running Raspbian-Jessie
 	-   MongoDB v4.0.1
-	    Executing as a Docker 18.06.1-ce container on a Raspberry Pi 3 running HypriotOS x64
+	    Executing as a Docker 18.06.1-ce container on a Raspberry Pi 3 B running HypriotOS x64
 	-   (Note: PostgreSQl & MongoDB contain the same gadm36 dataset)

     -   API tested with Postman (see 'test' folder for JSON test files)